DMiller0090/TWW_ACE_Explanation/Ace_Explanation.md

    - Switch back to camera mode, press **B** again to be able to walk away from the NPC.
    - Repeat switching back and forth until the actor is offscreen.
 5. With the NPC culled (offscreen), they will wait until we rotate the camera back onto them
-   a.
-Once the text is loaded, we can prevent the text prompts from appearing by simply looking away from the actor again.
+   - Once the text is loaded, we can prevent the text prompts from appearing by simply looking away from the actor again.

 ---